Skip to main content

 For more information about this clock click here.

-Gawen Brown married three times and had a total of twelve children.
+Gawen Brown married three times and had 12 children.
 On April 5, 1750, he married Mary Flagg.
-Together they had six children before she died in 1760.
+Together, they had six children before she died in 1760.
 She was only 31 years old.
 His second wife, Elizabeth Byles, was Mather Byles' daughter.
 Mather was a well-known clergyman who presided over the Hollis Street Church.
 Elizabeth lived only three more years and had no children.
 She died in 1763.
 In 1764, Brown again married, this time to Elizabeth Hill Adams.
 Elizabeth Hill Adams was the widow of Dr. Joseph Adams, who was the brother of Samuel Adams.
 Elizabeth bore him six more children.

 • Gawen Brown tall clock.
 Boston, MA.
 UU-99.